hueypark/docs/v2.1/indexes.md

 ---
 title: Indexes
-summary: Indexes improve your database's performance by helping SQL locate data without having to look through every row of a table.
+summary: Indexes improve your database's performance by helping CockroachDB locate data without having to look through every row of a table.
 toc: true
 toc_not_nested: true
 ---

-Indexes improve your database's performance by helping SQL locate data without having to look through every row of a table.
+Indexes improve your database's performance by helping CockroachDB locate data without having to look through every row of a table.

 ## How do indexes work?

-When you create an index, SQL "indexes" the columns you specify, which creates a copy of the columns and then sorts their values (without sorting the values in the table itself), storing this information along with a pointer to each row.
+When you create an index, CockroachDB "indexes" the columns you specify, which creates a copy of the columns and then sorts their values (without sorting the values in the table itself), storing this information along with a pointer to each row.

-After a column is indexed, SQL can easily filter the column using the index to look up the rows of the table that match, rather than scanning each row in the entire table one-by-one.
-On large tables, this greatly reduces the number of rows that must be read, executing queries orders of magnitude faster.
+After a column is indexed, CockroachDB can easily filter the column using the index to look up the rows of the table that match, rather than scanning each row in the entire table one-by-one.
+On large tables, this greatly reduces the number of rows that must be read, executing queries faster by potentially orders of magnitude.

-For example, if you index an `INT` column and then filter it <code>WHERE &lt;indexed column&gt; = 10</code>, SQL can use the index to find values that match.
-Without an index, SQL would have to evaluate _every_ row in the table checking each to see if the value in this column is equal to 10.
+For example, if you index an `INT` column and then filter it <code>WHERE &lt;indexed column&gt; = 10</code>, CockroachDB can use the index to find values that match.
+Without an index, CockroachDB would have to evaluate _every_ row in the table checking each to see if the value in this column is equal to 10.
 This is known as a "full table scan", and it can be very bad for query performance.

 ### Creation

 Each table automatically has an index created called `primary`, which indexes either its [primary key](primary-key.html) or&mdash;if there is no primary key&mdash;a unique value for each row known as `rowid`.
 We recommend always defining a primary key that can be used by your application's queries.
 If your primary index can be used instead of a secondary index, it will provide better performance (for both reads and writes) than letting CockroachDB use `rowid`.

-The `primary` index helps to filter a table by its primary key but cannot help SQL to filter the table for every possible query.
+The `primary` index helps to filter a table by the column (or prefix columns) in the key, but cannot help CockroachDB to filter the table for every possible query.
 To get around this limitation, build secondary indexes to improve the performance of such queries.
 You can create them:

 - At the same time as the table with the `INDEX` clause of [`CREATE TABLE`](create-table.html#create-a-table-with-secondary-and-inverted-indexes).
 In addition to explicitly defined indexes, CockroachDB automatically creates secondary indexes for columns with the [`UNIQUE` constraint](unique.html).
 - For existing tables with [`CREATE INDEX`](create-index.html).